How to Start Eco-Friendly Seedlings for Your Garden

 How to Start Eco-Friendly Seedlings

-Gardeners and homesteaders are usually concerned about living a more sustainable, environmentally-friendly lifestyle.
-We grow our own food to help save money, be healthier, and reduce our waste.
+Gardeners and homesteaders are usually concerned about living a more sustainable, environmentally friendly lifestyle.
+We grow our food to help save money, be healthier, and reduce our waste.
 So why do we keep buying those plastic seedling pots and peat-based potting soil?
 The fact is we can start eco-friendly seedlings for our gardens without spending a bunch of money!

 Plastic trays don’t biodegrade in the environment and are made with petroleum.
 Peat moss is harvested from bogs (a biologically sensitive ecosystem) at a rate that far outpaces their natural rate of regeneration.